UKPLab/sentence-transformers/examples/training/paraphrases/README.md

 - **More datasets**: Are you aware of more suitable training datasets?
 Let me know: [info@nils-reimers.de](mailto:info@nils-reimers.de)
 - **Optimized batching**: Currently batches are only drawn from one dataset.
 Future work might include also batches that are sampled across datasets
 - **Optimized loss function**: Currently the same parameters of MultipleNegativesRankingLoss is used for all datasets.
 Future work includes testing if the dataset benefit from individual loss functions.
+- **Pre-trained models**: Once all datasets are collected, we will train and release respective models.